-If you change the value of the pane selector pane in the above example, in a method that will be run at some point (a button method, for example), then the pane with the new value will be activated, as shown in the example below.
+If you change the value of the form selector activePlot in the above example, in a method that will be run at some point (a button method, for example), then the form with the new value will be activated, as shown in the example below.

-pane="conversion"; / Activate the conversion pane on completion of this method $^{\star}/$
+activePlot="conversion"; / Activate the conversion form on completion of this method $^{}/$

-For a form collection with the Type set to Sections, the Active Pane Selector has no effect.
-Using an Active Pane Selector is optional and is only needed if you wish to control which tab is active by some method other than clicking its tab.
-To remove a string variable used as an Active Pane Selector, click the Clear source toolbar button under the tree
+For a form collection with the Type set to Sections, the Active Form Selector has no effect.
+Using an Active Form Selector is optional and is only needed if you wish to control which tab is active by some method other than clicking its tab.
+To remove a string variable used as an Active Form Selector, click the Clear source toolbar button under the tree.